 onto others, views himself or herself as a "victim of circumstances"

 -- and not does not learn to take responsibility for his or her behavior.

 Talking about WHY the child misbehaved will not teach the child that he has control over himself, his environment and his future.
-Talking about WHY will not teach the child to take responsibility for his actions.
+This will not teach him to take responsibility for his actions.
 When you ask

 Stay away from guilt.

 my first child was born, I worked in juvenile training schools.
 I read

 a book called Reality Therapy by psychologist William Glasser.
 This book changed the way I dealt with the kids I worked with and it changed how I viewed my job as a parent.